MariaJensen/pouch/README.md

 Furthermore you can format the output of the query in different ways by setting relevant keys.
 (TODO)

 ### Map functions
-A **map function** takes a doc from the database as its argument and returns an (possibly empty) array of objects.
+A **map function** takes a doc from the database as its argument and returns a (possibly empty) array of objects.

 **`emit`** is a function that can be called from inside the map function body.
 It takes zero, one or two arguments.

 Each time the `emit` function is called inside the map function body, another element is added to the array that will be returned.
-The element is an object with three properties:
+The element holds an object with three properties:
 * `id` will have the `doc._id` as its value.
 * `key` will have the first argument passed to `emit` as its value.
 Or `null` in case `emit` was called with zero arguments.
 * `value` will have the second argument passed to `emit` as its value.
 Or `null` in case `emit` was called with one argument.